Speakers at Lead the Way Conference 2026

 Click to read bio

 Deb Tsorbaris is a leading advocate for children, young people and families with over 30 years of experience in executive roles in the not for profit and public sectors.
 As National Children's Commissioner, Ms Tsorbaris promotes and protects children's human rights.
-An essential part of her job is listening to Australia's children and young people about their needs and experiences, so she can inform decision-makers and hold them accountable for policies and services.
-Before commencing as National Children’s Commissioner, Ms Tsorbaris was, since 2023, the CEO of the Centre for Excellence in Child and Family Welfare, Victoria’s peak body for child and family services.
-She also holds several key advisory roles, including as a member of the Victorian Children’s Council and the Victorian Women’s Ministerial Correctional Services Committee, and as Co-Chair of the National Strategy to Prevent and Respond to Child Sexual Abuse Advisory Group.
 Ms Tsorbaris provides policy leadership to governments across Australia and has been instrumental in advancing the rights of vulnerable and marginalised children.
 In recognition of her outstanding work with children, Ms Tsorbaris was honoured with the prestigious Robin Clark Leadership Award in 2022.

 Speakers